-- Discipleship (S501-12).
-This uses the Come Follow Me TEE course and introduces the requirements of a disciple of Christ. - Spiritual Formation (S602-08).
-This course covers spiritual disciplines, faith, and surrender to God. - Godly Life (S603-08).
-This course covers daily Christian life-style issues and how to honour God and maintain integrity and godliness. - Community Based Learning (S551-12).
-Students have weekly meetings with a cell group plus attendance at chapels, prayer meetings, and denominational groups.
-Each term students meet with a faculty mentor.
-These parts of the College program are a major opportunity for personal and spiritual growth.
+- Discipleship (S501-12): This uses the Come Follow Me TEE course and introduces the requirements of a disciple of Christ - Spiritual Formation (S602-08): This course covers spiritual disciplines, faith, and surrender to God. - Godly Life (S603-08): This course covers daily Christian life-style issues and how to honour God and maintain integrity and godliness.